spencerslickremix/Slick-Personal-Assistant/readme.md

 ## How It Works

 1. By selecting text on the web page and clicking the pinned extension, the selected text will be automatically pasted to the textarea in the chrome extension popup.
-2. I added a STOP: after the text that is copied in the textarea so you can easily prompt your request, or not.
+2. I added a STOP: after the text that automatically pasted to textarea so you can easily prompt your request, or not.
 2. Once you click the "Get Suggestions" button one or more suggestions will appear.
 3. You can then click on a suggestion and the text from that suggestion will be copied in place of the selected text on the webpage, if it's a content editable area.
 4. The copied text will also be added to the clipboard allowing the you to paste it in another tab if you want, or anywhere that text can be pasted too.